 Due to multiple factors surrounding COVID-19, the Milwaukee Symphony Orchestra has made the decision to transition from in-person to digital performances for The Composer is Dead: A Slightly Spooky Musical Mystery and Forte Forecast: A Wet and Windy Musical Adventure.
 We hope to resume in-person concerts in February 2022.

 A special program that is “just right” for the MSO’s youngest listeners.
-Designed for students in K4 through second grade, these concerts introduce them to the symphony orchestra and the expressive capabilities of music.
+Designed for students in grades K4 through 2, these 40 minute programs make connections with the following fields of study:

 Yaniv Dinur, conductor

 Ellen Zhou, violin (2021 Audrey G. Baird Stars of Tomorrow Competition Winner)